alanisaac/python-workshop/docs/module-2/topics/04-programming-styles.md

 - **Haversine**: essentially treats the Earth as a sphere, calculates distance "as the crow flies".
 Accurate, but computationally expensive (relatively speaking).
 - **Equirectangular Approximation**: essentially treats the Earth as a flat surface and uses the Pythagorean theorem to calculate distance.
 Inaccurate over long distances, but computationally cheap.

 The implementations of each in Python are provided below when needed.
-For more on these forumulas, [see this website](https://www.movable-type.co.uk/scripts/latlong.html).
+For more on these formulas, [see this website](https://www.movable-type.co.uk/scripts/latlong.html).

 ## Functional Approach